wp-plugins/expresscurate/readme.txt

 2. Load the source page and get auto-summary.
 3. Curate into post adds the curated content in your post.
 4. Enhance your post with SEO keywords and description.
-5. Style all your posts with brand new quotation and annotation boxes.
+5. Style all your posts with brand new quotation, annotation, as well as left, right or center aligned text boxes.
 6. Customize.

 == Changelog ==

+= 1.1.1 =
+* Authorship for posts
+* Publisher for website
+* Social profile attributes for users (visible with ExpressCurate Theme, author page)
+* Smart publishing, available for curated draft posts
+* New text box tools for better blog styling
+* Image selection from original page enhanced
+* Paragraph selection from original page enhanced

 = 1.1 =
 * Miscellaneous bug fixing and improvements.